anasnakawa/shop-app/README.md

 Shop App
 ========

-offline capable web app with no backend to help you track your total bill while you are shopping.
+HTML5 offline capable web app with no backend ( utilizing localStorage ) to help you track your total bill while you are shopping.

 ### Demo